A woman holds a small child at an event, two other children stand in the foreground. © GIZ

 Objective

-The personal and socio-economic resilience of refugees and other vulnerable population groups has been improved.
+The personal and socio-economic resilience of refugees and other vulnerable groups among Turkish host communities is strengthened.

 Approach